 "One man and his guitar.John's choice of topics during his completely self penned set were highly original and captivated me by their uniqueness-where else have I heard a lament to the red telephone box?" ...
 York Free Press

 Keep up the great work you are doing with the song writing..."
 Martyn Wyndham-Read.

 John's songwriting journey started in 2003 following a week long workshop with the acclaimed songwriter, Harvey Andrews.
 Since that time he has written many fine songs, sometimes serious, sometimes humorous, they usually reflect his observations around the Yorkshire area, together with songs of a biographical nature.John provides melodic guitar accompaniment to his songs often with easily learned choruses aimed at audience participation.

-A new video of my fun song "Farewell Fish and Chips" produced by my brother Keith, is now on Youtube, and can be accessed from the link via the photos/videos page of this site.
+A video of my fun song "Farewell Fish and Chips" produced by my brother Keith, is now on Youtube, and can be accessed from the link via the photos/videos page of this site.
 Other YouTube videos of my songs are: Requiem for a red box, Repatriation, and Time to go to work, son.
 The latter is based on photographs taken in the 1930s when my Grandfather, Joseph Jones was Mayor of Barnsley, Yorkshire.
 As president of the NUM he campaigned tirelessly to improve miners pay and conditions.

 "One block away" is now on my Songs page, based on the true story of a family who witnessed the horror of 9/11 and have now rebuit their lives in France.
-Read the full story using the Domaine Treloar link below.
+Read the full story using the Domaine Treloar link below